fernandafalves/Paper_Lotsizing_Scheduling/README.md

 # Paper_Lotsizing_Scheduling

-In this repository, we provide the instances as well as the codes used in the paper "Analysis of approaches for the joint resolution of lot-sizing and scheduling".
+In this repository, we provide the instances as well as the codes used in the paper "Approaches for the joint resolution of lot-sizing and scheduling with infeasibilities occurrences".
 All the algorithms were implemented using AMPL programming language.

 # Instance Generation